Justin-Insight/whistlersrun.com/content/_index.md

   enabled: true
   heading: Full-service horse boarding and animal rescue in De Pere, WI
   body: >-
     <p>Located on 42 gorgeous acres just 15 minutes from downtown De Pere, Whistler’s Run and Rescue is a barn where all animals (and their humans) can feel welcome, loved and cared for.
-We offer full-service horse boarding, as well as private tours to view the barn and meet our rescue pigs, horses, goats, cows and other full-time residents.</p>
+We offer full-service horse boarding, as well as private tours to view the barn and meet each of the horses and other full-time residents of Whistler's Run.</p>

     <p>Looking to visit or join the Whistler’s Run family?</p>
   button: